 - Part 3: The 1:2 orbital resonance event between Jupiter and Saturn

-- Part 4: The subsequent late heavy bombardment (LHB), 700 million years ago, transformed the architecture of the entire solar system and reconfigured the physical features of Earth’s interior, surface, and atmosphere.
+- Part 4: The subsequent Late Heavy Bombardment (LHB), 700 million years after the solar system planets formed, transformed the architecture of the entire solar system and reconfigured the physical features of Earth’s interior, surface, and atmosphere.

 Here, in part 5, I will describe the recently discovered “jumping Jupiter” phenomenon that took place during the gas giants’ migration.
 I will also demonstrate how young-earth creationism fails to account for several important solar system features.